-This module aims to extend students' knowledge of Koine Greek and to develop skills in the exegesis of the Greek New Testament via the study of selected passages of varying genre and level of difficulty.
-The set texts, which may vary from year to year, will typically include selected passages from the Gospels of Mark and John, Acts, Galatians, Philippians, James and Revelation.
+This module aims to extend students' knowledge of Koinē Greek and to develop their skills in the exegesis of the Greek New Testament via the study of selected passages of varying genre and level of difficulty.
+The set texts, which may vary from year to year, will typically include most of John 1-4 together with passages from the Synoptic Gospels (one passage with parallels, where appropriate), Acts (one passage), the Pauline corpus (two passages), Hebrews, James or 1 Peter (one passage) and Revelation (one passage).
 In the course of the module, students will be introduced to a range of tools and methods for exegetical analysis and to a range of relevant scholarly literature.